EMPRESS. XI. SDSS and JWST Search for Local and z~4-5 Extremely Metal-Poor Galaxies (EMPGs): Clustering and Chemical Properties of Local EMPGs: Searching for EMPGs

-To develop the machine-learning classifier, we prepare a training sample with the spectral energy distribution (SED) models, in the same manner as \citetalias{Kojima2020}.
-The training sample consists of colors obtained from SED models of EMPGs, non-EMPG galaxies, stars, and QSOs, where the colors are calculated by the convolutions of the SEDs with the throughput curves of the SDSS broadband filters \citep{Fukugita1996}.
-Here we use the EMPG SED models that are the combination of the EMPG models of \citetalias{Kojima2020} and \citet{Nakajima2018a} whose metallicity ranges are $Z = 0.01-0.1Z_\odot$ and $Z = 0.001-0.01Z_\odot$, respectively.
-These EMPG SED models are produced with the SED model code {\sc beagle} \citep{Chevallard2016} by changing five parameters of stellar mass $M_*$, age $t_\mathrm{max}$, metallicity $Z$, ionization parameter $U$, and redshift $z$, in the range of $\log(M_*/M_\odot) = 4.0-9.0$, $\log(t_\mathrm{max}/\mathrm{yr}) =$ 6.00--7.75, $Z=$ 0.01 -- 0.1 \Zsun, $\log U=$ $-2.7$ -- $-2.3$, and $z=$ 0.01--0.02, respectively.
-These ranges of parameters are determined based on the typical values observed in EMPGs and/or theoretical predictions.
+To develop the machine-learning classifier, a training sample is prepared with spectral energy distribution (SED) models, following the approach of \citetalias{Kojima2020}.
+The training sample consists of colors obtained from SED models of EMPGs, non-EMPG galaxies, stars, and QSOs, which are calculated by convolving the SEDs with the throughput curves of the SDSS broadband filters \citep{Fukugita1996}.
+The EMPG SED models used in this study are a combination of the EMPG models of \citetalias{Kojima2020} and \citet{NM22}, whose metallicity ranges are $Z =$ 0.01--0.1 \Zsun\ and $Z =$ 0.001--0.01 \Zsun, respectively.
+The EMPG SED models for metallicities $Z =$ 0.01--0.1 \Zsun are produced with the SED model code {\sc beagle} \citep{Chevallard2016}.
 The {\sc beagle} code calculates the stellar continuum and nebular emission using \citet{Bruzual2003}'s stellar population synthesis code and the nebular emission library of \citet{Gutkin2016}, which is computed using the photoionization code {\sc Cloudy} \citep{Ferland2013}.
 A \citet{Chabrier2003} stellar initial mass function (IMF) is applied in the {\sc beagle} code.
-The SED models of non-EMPG galaxies are generated in a similar way to those of EMPGs, but with different parameter ranges, which contains the SED models of high-$z$ ($z=$ 0.08--0.40) \OIII\ emitters.
+We use five parameters: stellar mass $M_*$, age $t_\mathrm{max}$, metallicity $Z$, ionization parameter $U$, and redshift $z$.
+These parameters are varied in the following ranges: $\log(M_/M_\odot) = 4.0-9.0$, $\log(t_\mathrm{max}/\mathrm{yr}) =$ 6.00--7.75, $Z=$ 0.01 -- 0.1 \Zsun, $\log U=$ $-2.7$ -- $-2.3$, and $z=$ 0.01--0.02, respectively.
+These ranges of parameters are based on typical values observed in EMPGs and/or theoretical predictions.
+The EMPG SED models for metallicities $Z =$ 0.001--0.01 \Zsun\ are based on the SED models presented by \citet{NM22}.
+These models have metallicities of $Z = [1/1400, 1/140]$ \Zsun, cover stellar ages from 6.0 $<$ log(age/yr) $<$ 7.8 with a step size of 0.2, span ionization parameters $\log U$ from -3.0 to -1.0 with a step size of 0.5, and include dust attenuations of $E(B-V) =$ [0, 0.01, 0.02, 0.05], assuming a \citet{Kroupa2001} IMF with upper mass limits of 100 \Msun\ and 300 \Msun.
+The SED models of non-EMPG galaxies are generated similarly to those of EMPGs { with $Z =$ 0.01--0.1 \Zsun}, but with different parameter ranges, which contains the SED models of high-$z$ ($z=$ 0.08--0.40) \OIII\ emitters.
 The stellar SED models are based on those of \citet{Castelli2004}.
 The SED model of QSOs are produced from a observed composite spectrum of QSOs at $1 < z < 2.1$ \citep{Selsing2016} by varying three parameters: power-law index ($\alpha$) of an intrinsic near-ultraviolet slope $f_\lambda\propto\lambda^\alpha$, $V$-band dust attenuation optical depth, and redshift.
 Full details of the SED models are described in \citetalias{Kojima2020}.
 The numbers of the model SEDs are 4,752, 6,728, 4,240, and 7,250 for the EMPGs, non-EMPG galaxies, stars, and QSOs, respectively.
-We add random noise corresponding to the observational errors to the colors, and produce mock observational objects that are consisting of 475,200, 672,800, 42,400, and 72,500 for the mock EMPGs, non-EMPG galaxies, stars, and QSOs, respectively.
-We randomly select 30,000 mock observational objects for each of the 4 object types, and make a training sample composed of 120,000 ($=30,000\times 4$) mock observational objects in total.
-Figure \ref{fig:ccd} shows colors of the mock observational objects on the color-color diagrams of $g-r$ versus $r-i$, $i-z$ versus $r-i$, and $g-r$ versus $u-g$.
+We add random noise to the colors to simulate observational errors, and mock observational objects are produced.
+The mock EMPGs, non-EMPG galaxies, stars, and QSOs consist of 475,200, 672,800, 42,400, and 72,500 objects, respectively.
+From each of the four object types, 30,000 mock observational objects are randomly selected to create a training sample of 120,000 objects in total ($=30,000 \times 4$).
+Figure \ref{fig:ccd} shows the colors of the mock observational objects on the color-color diagrams of $g-r$ versus $r-i$, $i-z$ versus $r-i$, and $g-r$ versus $u-g$.